 F1 Score

-These metrics provided a multidimensional perspective on classification quality, particularly useful in the context of rare-event detection like fraud.
+These metrics provided a multidimensional perspective on classification quality, particularly useful in the context of rare-event detection, such as fraud.
 All metrics were calculated on the test folds and aggregated across the five seeds.
 Performance variation and statistical comparisons are addressed in the next section.

 Results

-This section presents the findings of the study in direct alignment with the research questions and hypotheses.
+This section presents the study's findings in direct alignment with the research questions and hypotheses.
 The analysis is organized sequentially, beginning with exploratory data analysis and progressing through the results of unsupervised and semi-supervised learning phases.
 Model performance is reported using standard classification metrics.
 The source code used in this study is publicly available at https://github.com/sappw1/Dissertation, licensed under the MIT License.
 This repository includes all scripts required for data preprocessing, clustering, classification, and analysis.
 Due to the size constraints of GitHub as a hosting platform, the modified (intermediate and final) data files are not included directly in the repository.
 However, all code to transform the publicly released PPP dataset and labeled fraud cases into the final preprocessed form is provided, ensuring full reproducibility of the experiments.

 Data Modeling Evaluation